 To effectively address these problems and reach consensus, company leaders need to get all of the issues on the table so they can be discussed openly, and it’s important that all employees have an opportunity to be heard.
+It’s important for managers to have workplace conflict resolution strategies and techniques in place for these situations.
 This is where TurningPoint’s anonymous polling feature can play a role.

 One of the pitfalls of discussions in an all-hands-on-deck meeting is that the conversation tends to be dominated by the most outspoken individuals, and they may not represent popular opinion.
 With anonymous polling through TurningPoint response technology, even people who typically avoid the limelight have their say, and employees can contribute their two cents without fearing repercussions from managers or peers with whom they disagree.

 In the heat of a conflict, perceptions tend to get skewed, and sometimes it’s hard to determine what the prevalent opinion is on any given topic.
 A meeting where employees contribute their opinions anonymously and all responses display onscreen provides a quick snapshot of where everyone stands.
 This information can be invaluable to executives tasked with driving consensus.